The Impact of Market Fluctuations on Credit Suisse Group AG's (CS) Stock

 CS) stock’s latest price update

-Credit Suisse Group AG (NYSE: CS)’s stock price has increased by 0.35 compared to its previous closing price of 2.89.
-Despite this, the company has experienced a -3.33% fall in its stock price over the last five trading sessions.
+Credit Suisse Group AG (NYSE: CS)’s stock price has decreased by -3.97 compared to its previous closing price of 2.77.
+Despite this, the company has experienced a -12.21% fall in its stock price over the last five trading sessions.
 Barron’s reported on 03/06/23 that Credit Suisse’s Former Top Shareholder Just Bailed on the Stock, Report Says

 Stock Fundamentals for CS